About the Convention

 Nine awards will be presented during this special evening in celebration of the unique contributions of artists, storytellers, and creators who have invested their talents and passion into Jewish storytelling through the medium of comics.

-Preview Night runs from 6pm to 10pm on November 11.
-The Convention runs from 9am to 8pm on November 12.
+Preview/awards night runs from 6 – 9:30pm on Saturday, November 11.
+The Convention runs from 9am to 7pm on Sunday, November 12.
+Artist Alley is open during the convention (9am-7pm on Sunday, November 12).

 Badges can be picked up when entering the Convention, in the lobby of the Center.

 Ticket prices range from $40 for a one-day pass to $100 for a weekend pass.
 Tickets to attend the Preview Night and JewCie Awards are $65.
 There are different packages available and merchandise upgrades.
 There are also group rates, and virtual passes available.
 See a complete list of prices and order your ticket today!

 If tickets sell out, you are still able to participate in the convention virtually.
 Virtual tickets will be sold on the website.
 Otherwise, some tickets may be available at the door on a first-come, first-serve policy based on no-shows and cancellations, but these cannot be guaranteed.